adampash/adampash.github.io/_posts/2014-05-09-and-then-i-was-like.md

 Three months ago, [Ellen](http://ellenflaherty.com/) and I soft-launched [And then I was like](https://andtheniwaslike.co/), a web app that lets you make animated gifs with your webcam.
 Our basic goals were to:

 1. Make something fun.
-2. Try our hand at working together on a project.
+2. Try our hands at working together on a project.
 3. Work with some interesting new technologies.
 4. Seed the world with more than the same warmed-over gallery of gifs that make the rounds on tumblr, reframing the gif as a more participatory medium.